nivekyoccm/bayes-dice/README.md

 You are to create a class called `BayesDice`.
 Implement as many instance methods as you need.
 The purpose of this class is to run a simulation.
 The simulation will choose a die, and then roll it repeatedly.
 Every time you roll the chosen die, you will update the priors.
 You should be able to figure out which die was chosen after a small number of rolls have occurred.

-Here is a small sample of how you would execute your code.
+Here is a small sample of how you could execute your code.

 ```
 bd = BayesDice()